FIND CODING BOOTCAMPS BY TECHNOLOGY 83 Subjects

 Sales refers to the part of a company in charge of sales operations, sales processing, and sales analysis.
 These different sections work in harmony with one another with analysts providing market data, sales processing utilizing that data to develop a sales strategy, and sales operations acting as a go-between for the sales team and the rest of the company.
 Sales can encompass data science as well as user and product design.
 Find the best sales courses and bootcamps on Course Report.

 Search Engine Optimization (SEO) is the process of improving a website's visiblity in a search engine's natural results.
 SEO considers different types of searches, what people search for, actual keywords and search terms, and which search engines are being used by users.
 Find the best classes on SEO on Course Report and see our Ultimate Guide to Digital Marketing Bootcamps.

 Sinatra is a free and open source web application framework written in Ruby.
 It is an alternative to Rails.
 Sinatra is prized for flexibility and the minimal effort involved in creating Ruby web applications.
 Sinatra is used by major companies like Apple, BBC, and LinkedIn.
 Find great Sinatra classes on Course Report.

 Spark is an open-source program used for data analytics and data science.
 Apache Spark is data analytics cluster computing tool commonly used with Hadoop.
 Find the best courses and bootcamps covering Spark on Course Report.

 Structured Query Language (SQL) is a programming language designed for managing data in a relational database management system.
 SQL consists of a data definiton language and a data manipulation language.
 The average salary of an SQL developer is $92,000.
-Find the best SQL courses and bootcamps on Course Report.
+Learn how to get started with SQL in our SQL tutorial and find the best SQL courses and bootcamps on Course Report.